 Essentially, newbies are provisional brokers, which is the entry-level title for new licensees.
-This means that although you are real estate broker, but you must be supervised by a broker-in-charge; you cannot operate independently.
-To remove the provisional status, you will have to complete 90 hours of post-licensing education with a three-year period.
+This means that although you are a real estate broker, you must be supervised by a broker-in-charge; you cannot operate independently.
+To remove the provisional status, you will have exactly 18 months from the date you receive your license to complete 90 hours of post-licensing education.

 The broker-in-charge is the highest level of real estate licensure in North Carolina.

 A primary key to success in real estate—besides implementing lucrative professional skills and strategies—is choosing the best real estate broker-in-charge with whom to work.
 Making this decision takes time and research.
 But it is one of the most critical choices you’ll make at the advent of your real estate career.

 Find a broker-in-charge who shares your work ethic, professionalism, and approach to the business.
 This will result in a comfortable and compatible work environment, whether you stay with that broker-in-charge for life or eventually branch out on your own.

 Just as consumers shop around for the best property, you should do the same when pursuing the best real estate broker to work for.
 Examine and evaluate the brokerage firm’s:

 - Interior and exterior amenities

 - Advertising and other marketing efforts